theemo-tokens/theemo/docs/toolchain/usage.md

 Commands:
-  sync            sync from your source into your token manager tool build           runs the build of your token manager tool generate        generates an adaptive CSS theme file help [command]  display help for command
+  sync            sync from your source into your token manager tool generate        generates an adaptive CSS theme file help [command]  display help for command
 ```